Trushali29/Bluetooth_TicTacToe/README.md

 This app lets players play synchronously connected via Bluetooth.
 Each player has their turn the actions of the player are passed on as a message via Bluetooth.
-While the respective player is performing its own action, the other player, which is idle, is blocked to prevent its attempt at illegal moves.
+While the respective player is performing its action, the other player, which is idle, is blocked to prevent its attempt at illegal moves.

 **Images of our TicTacToe gaming app**
 ![image](https://github.com/Trushali29/Bluetooth_TicTacToe/assets/84562990/270d1d85-f02f-4e41-91ee-c1ea6c791186)